kshitijaheray98/kshitijaheray98/README.md

 Hello, I am Kshitija Hire and I am curruntly studying to be a Data Analyst.
-I'm enjoy using Python, R, Tableau and SQL for all things Data.
+I enjoy using Python, R, Tableau and SQL for all things Data.

 <!---